discretize/discretize-gear-optimizer/readme.md

 ### This branch is the source for the "old" optimizer code, accessible at [old.discretize.eu](https://old.discretize.eu).
 The optimizer rewrite code is located in the [react-recode branch](https://github.com/discretize/discretize-gear-optimizer/tree/react-recode).

-This branch's source GW2 data is located in the public [discretize/discretize-guides](https://github.com/discretize/discretize-guides/tree/master/data/gear-optimizer) repository.
-To update the source data, commit changes to or submit pull requests to that repository, then update the submodule link here.

 ## 💻 Technologies

 - [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/) and [jQuery](https://jquery.com/)